 The gift was used to establish the Neag Cancer Immunology Translational Research Program in the Neag Comprehensive Cancer Center at UConn Health, and to support clinical trials and supporting activities in cancer immunology based on original research at UConn Health.

 Connecticut has long been in the hearts of Mr. and Mrs. Neag, both natives of Torrington.
 Ray Neag was also a graduate of UConn and the retired co-founder and vice chairman of Arrow International, Inc., a leading manufacturer of disposable critical care and cardiac products for the medical industry.
-Previous donations to the University have supported the Neag School of Education at Storrs and the cardiology program at UConn Center.
+Previous donations to the University have supported the Neag School of Education at Storrs and the cardiology program at UConn Health.

 Ray Neag passed away peacefully April 19, 2018, surrounded by Carole Neag, other family and close friends at his home in Goshen, Connecticut.
 Carole Neag is continuing their ongoing work with passion and dedication.
 In the words of Dr. Srivastava, director of the Carole and Ray Neag Comprehensive Cancer Center, “Ray Neag was a star—luminous, warm, and brilliant.
 He radiated light, light of generosity, light of love of others.
 The body of the stars eventually disappears, but their light travels forever.
 The light of Ray Neag’s generosity similarly continues to illuminate the world in so many brilliant hues today, as it will in the times to come.”

-Pramod K. Srivastava, Ph.D, M.D.
+Pramod K. Srivastava, Ph.D., M.D.

 Professor of Immunology and Medicine